gwendyun/mrfunctions/README.md

 remotes::install_github("gwendyun/mrfunctions",force = TRUE)

-Extension, collaboration, and update with https://gitee.com/OneClickAnalyses/Oneclick.
+This is an extension and update with https://gitee.com/OneClickAnalyses/Oneclick (collaborate).